Free Daily Headlines

 “There’s been a contentious history with the city on various issues but I think water, sewer and annexation have been the crux of almost all of them,” he said.
 “I think we’ve come further than I ever thought would be possible with this agreement.
 Neither side got what they wanted totally, which generally means it’s a pretty good agreement.”

-Legislators “have requested the county and the city for us to work hard together to reach a conclusion, to come up with language that both parties can agree with,” Lapsley said.
+Negotiations continued through April and May.
+Legislators had “requested the county and the city to work hard together to reach a conclusion, to come up with language that both parties can agree with,” Lapsley said.
 “They were not excited about taking action on their own.”

 Edney recalled that as a law school student in the 1980s he had worked under Henderson County Attorney Don Garren doing title searches for the Cane Creek sewer district.